Adam1000-code/Synapse-Engine/README.md

 ### 9/17/2024
 So it wasn't the tilemap parser that was broken, it was just the format of the engine map xml file.
 So I had to correct that and now it should be showing up fine, but it won't.
 I'll fix it later.
 But as of now, it seems that the issue is semi-fixed.

+### 10/10/24
+I'm starting to get back to work on the map parser.
+I was hoping I'd be done with it a month ago, but here I am, still working on getting the map to render to the screen.
+Everything should be working because the map file is parsed and read, but not drawn to the screen.
+If anyone wants to commit any changes to try and fix the problem, I would really appreciate it.

 ## Recent Updates
 Beta 0.65 adds a better map parser, some bug fixes, and a camera movement system.